-If you’re looking to create some passive income this year, one great use of Trello would be for managing your SBI projects.
-Since SBI is having their annual 2-for-1 deal till January 6th, you could create a separate Trello board for each site you’re creating, with lists for things like Content to Create, Keywords Ideas, Income Generators, Research Materials to Read, Action Steps, Advice, etc. This will help you manage everything neatly in one place.
+If you’re looking to create some passive income this year, one great use of Trello would be for managing your income generating projects.
+You could create a separate Trello board for each stream you’re creating.
+This will help you manage everything neatly in one place.

-If you’re building out two different SBI sites, then you could have a separate Trello board for each site, and customize the lists on each board appropriately.
+If you’re building two different websites, for instance, you could have a separate Trello board for each site, and customize the lists on each board appropriately.
 So if site #1 is about raw foods, you could have lists like Recipes, Weight Loss Tips, Raw Blogs for Guest Posting, etc. And if site #2 is about using Trello, you could have lists like Trello Tips, Links to Public Trello Boards, Travel Planning With Trello, etc. This can help you design the content and structure for your sites.